SerZatr/Filter-users/README.md

 # Filter-users
-This project allows to filter users by name.
+This project allows to:
+ 1) filter users by name
+ 2) change their status
 Uses ReactJS.